 creates a fast, energetic pace, like the relentless and indefatigable lifestyle of a child.
 Although Duffy continues this attitude in stanza three in words such as the verb "ran", suggesting a AKROUGH DUTTY CONTINUES THIS AKRIUGE IN STANZA THREE IN WORDS SUCH AS THE VERD TRAIN, SUBBESTING SENSE OF JOY and exuberance, A less positive tone is introduced through the single noun phrase, which are visible and the substance of the blazar "introduced through a details from the continues the same and the substance of the blazar "introduced through the substance of the subs sense of Joy and exuberance, A Jess positive tone is introduced through the single noun phrase, minor sentences "The blazer."
 "The badge."
 "The tile."
 Which provide details from the use of such spared language common and more distant. minor sentences-the plazer.-the pauge,-the tie,-which provide details from the once glowing past which, from the use of such sparse language, seems to be becoming more and more distant.
 The negative atmosphere continues to grow as the phrase "my country" is used to finish off the Ine negative atmosphere continues to grow as the phrase "my country" is used to this north stanza.
-It provides connotations of possession through the pronoun "my", and the use of its reportition both in the final line of stanza three and four suggests connot of source maintains and four suggests. stanza.
-It provides connotations or possession through the pronoun "my", and the use of its repetition both in the final line of stanza three and four suggest a sense of sour reminiscence and discount in the final line of stanza three and four suggest as sense of sour reminiscence and discount in the final line of stanza three back. disappointment, wanting their old life back.
+It provides connotations of possession through the pronoun "my", and the use of its reportition both in the final line of stanzathrough four suggests connot for the provides connotations of the provides conn stanza.
+It provides connotations or possession through the pronoun "my", and the use of its repetition both in the final line of stanza three and four suggest a sense of sour reminiscence and disconneciments are also bear. disappointment, wanting their old life back.